Bazaruto Archipelago National Park: Conservation and Tourism

+The archipelago experienced illegal fishing practices as well as overuse of natural resources.
+Additionally there was poaching and poorly regulated tourism activities.
+This threatened the area's biodiversity.
+Fishing practices and pollution are two reasons for the decline of the dugong population.
+Both destroy the seagrasses dugong depend on for food.

 The BANP is a popular tourist destination.
+The 30 metre water clarity and rich coral life draw divers and snorkellers.
+Like mainland Mozambique, the beaches have soft white sand attracting beach lovers.
 As of 2011, the park had five hotels promoting high-value, low-impact programs.
 The hotels make an important contribution to the local economy through employment and tax revenues.
 The World Wide Fund for Nature (WWF) has a program to help the local communities to become more sophisticated in realizing a share of revenues in return for protecting valuable ecological resources.
+Since 2019, infrastructure has improved and the economy, through conservation-led practices, has created jobs.

 In December 2017, management of the park passed to African Parks.
+They co-manage with Mozambique’s National Administration of Conservation Areas.